connorheyz/online-notes/md-articles/ap-comp-gov/482-492-Notes-Nigeria.md

 >#### Goodluck Jonathan
 >Goodluck Jonathan was the 2010 Nigerian president.
 He was one of the few presidents who was not a military leader.

 After Nigeria gained independence from Britain in  1960, they have used the military to enforce their beliefs.
 However, the citizens are used to rule of law.
+Ibrahim Babangida and Sani Abacha alienated citizens and corrupted their leaderships.

 >#### Ibrahim Babangida
 >Ibrahim Babangida ruled from 1985 to 1993.
 He was known for being corrupted.

 >#### Sani Abacha
 >Sani Abacha ruled from 1993 to 1998.
-He is known for corruption
+He is known for corruption and alienating citizens.

+An Important source of legitimacy has been

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMTY0MTI1NDddfQ==
+eyJoaXN0b3J5IjpbLTE2NDA2OTA4Ml19
 -->